uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec01.md

 Two pieces of coursework each worth 20% submitted via Gradescope.
 The dates are tentative at this stage and are subject to change.

+**Feedback** given in tutorial sessions and written group feedback.

 <revealjs>
 ---